 - a lack of weight gain

-- failure to eat
+- refusing to eat

-- respiratory problems
+- breathing problems

-- spit-up looks green or brown
+- spits up green or brown fluid

-The pediatrician may suggest:
+To reduce reflux symptoms, your pediatrician may suggest:

 - burping the baby a few times during a feeding

-- giving them more frequent, smaller meals
+- giving more frequent, smaller meals

 - keeping the baby upright for 30 minutes after eating

-- over-the-counter or prescription medicines
+- certain over-the-counter or prescription medicines to control symptoms

 You also may be referred to a pediatric gastroenterologist.
 Sometimes further testing is necessary.

 Reflux esophagitis is a type of esophagitis associated with GERD.
-It’s caused by stomach acid backing up into the esophagus, damaging the tissues and often causes heartburn.
+It’s caused by stomach acid backing up into the esophagus.
+This damages the esophageal tissues.
+It often causes heartburn, which may become chronic.